 Why Your Website Rebuild Needs An SEO Strategy In 2019

 Technology continues to evolve at a rapid pace, and search engines are no exception.
-After all, the goal of a search engine is to provide users with the best results possible, and websites that fail to keep up with these trends will see diminished search rankings/visibility.
-So, when you rebuild/refresh your website to adapt to these changes how will your traffic and Search Engine Optimization (SEO) be affected?
+After all, the goal of a search engine is to provide users with the best results possible.
+Websites that fail to keep up with these trends will see diminished search rankings/visibility.
+So, when you rebuild your website to adapt to these functional changes how will your traffic and Search Engine Optimization (SEO) be affected?
 The harsh reality is that your traffic and search rankings are almost guaranteed to drop in the immediate short term.
 However, with the right planning and technical processes put in place via an SEO strategy, a website can largely retain and pass off search rankings to the new webpages.

 Why Rebuild a Successful Website?

 First, why even look at rebuilding a site that’s performing well?
 Success for a website can be defined in many ways, and is always subject to change depending on user trends, analytics, and available technology (for both users and website developers).
 Any major change in one of these variables can result in the need to rebuild a site.
-Just in the past 5-10 years, key advancements on the web such as:
+Just in the past 5-10 years, key technological advancements have been made such as:

 - Responsive Web Design